mdasheef99/booktalks-buddy/docs/events_testing_implementation_progress.md

 ## Conclusion

-The implementation of the testing strategy is progressing well, with the foundational test utilities and three key hook tests completed.
+The implementation of the testing strategy is progressing well, with the foundational test utilities and four key hook tests completed.
 We've successfully addressed the subscription cleanup issues in the useEventNotifications tests and established a reliable pattern for testing hooks with complex dependencies.

-The focus now is on implementing tests for the remaining hooks (useParticipantsData and useParticipantsExport) using the same approach before moving on to integration and end-to-end tests.
+We've now implemented tests for the useParticipantsData hook, which handles participant data fetching and state management.
+The focus now is on implementing tests for the remaining hook (useParticipantsExport) using the same approach before moving on to integration and end-to-end tests.

 This incremental approach ensures that each layer of the application is thoroughly tested before moving on to more complex scenarios, following the testing pyramid concept outlined in the strategy document.